Ceramic Dictionary

 es: MATE

 Matte is a glaze that does not shine.
-There are different grades of shining, matte and semi-matte, act.
+There are different grades of shine, matte and semi-matte, etc.

 ca: ADDITIUS QUE MATISEN